poupeaua/otary/README.md

 - Otary makes the code much more **readable**
 - Otary makes the code much more **interactive**
-- Otary makes **libraries management easier** by only using one library and not depending on mulitple like Pillow, OpenCV, Scikit-Image, PyMuPDF etc.
+- Otary makes **libraries management easier** by only using one library and not depending on multiple libraries like Pillow, OpenCV, Scikit-Image, PyMuPDF etc.

 In a Jupyter notebook, you can easily test and iterate on transformations by simply commenting part of the code as you need it.